diegodibe/MRP-SignDB/README.md

 Script to download, segment and align sign language videos it is possible to run the modules separately through console input.

+The scripts interacts with many files, we observed that some machines get an error because of the encoding during reading\writing files.
+Also be careful in istall the right packages.

 The URL could be different of the default one.
 The videos are stored in a new folder called MRP-SignDB\videos, the subtitles files in MRP-SignDB\audio_to_text\subtitles.
 It is also possible to manually add new files in the respective folders without running the entire module.
 Alternativally, to ensure the succesive modules to run correcly manually add MRP-SignDB\videos and MRP-SignDB\audio_to_text\subtitles containg the files.

 The audio module is relevant when the subtitles are not provided.